mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_payout

-<p>Updates the specified payout by setting the values of the parameters passed.
+Updates the specified payout by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.
-This request accepts only the metadata as arguments.</p>
+This request accepts only the metadata as arguments.

 <details><summary>Parameters</summary>